 Take a Deep Breath

 You’ve probably heard horror stories about traveling with a special needs child.
 You may worry about finding yourself somewhere without the accommodations your child needs.
 Our last piece of advice is to take a deep breath.

-It can be uncomfortable to be stared at when your child is struggling with their emotions.
+It can be uncomfortable to be stared at when your child struggles with their emotions.
 The fact that your child’s reaction is understandable given the stressors inherent to traveling doesn’t help much, and you might feel judged.
 It’s critical to remind yourself that you and your child have just as much of a right to exist in public spaces as anyone else.